-- 1. Amend the Bill to immediately increase the Government Paid Parental Leave Scheme to at least a minimum of 26 weeks paid parental leave at full-replacement wage or the national average weekly earnings, whichever is greater. - 2.
-Commit to a timeframe to legislate to increase paid parental leave to 52 weeks for all employees at full-wage replacement wage or the national average weekly earnings, whichever is greater. - 3.
-Increase the quantum of weeks that parents can access the Government PLP concurrently or clarify in the Bill or Explanatory Memorandum that providing care to a partner or assisting in providing care to the child, following a cesarean or complicated birth would be considered an exceptional circumstance for the purpose of allowing carers to take more than 10 Parental Leave Pay days concurrently at the time of birth. - 4.
-Make Paid Parental Leave available to every worker who needs it, including: - a. workers on casual, temporary or fixed term contracts - b. workers on any period of paid or unpaid leave (including employer directed stand down) - c. parents of children on permanent care orders - d. all workers regardless of length of service - 5.
+- 1. Amend the Bill to increase the Government Paid Parental Leave Scheme to at least a minimum of 26 weeks paid parental leave at the commencement of the Bill. - 2.
+Pay the Parental Leave Payment at full-replacement wage or the national average weekly earnings, whichever is greater. - 3.
+Commit to a timeframe to legislate to increase paid parental leave to 52 weeks for all employees at full-wage replacement wage or the national average weekly earnings, whichever is greater. - 4.
+Make Paid Parental Leave available to every worker who needs it, including: - a. workers on casual, temporary, or fixed term contracts - b. workers on any period of paid or unpaid leave (including employer directed stand down) - c. parents of children on permanent care orders - d. all workers regardless of length of service - 5.
 Legislate for the payment of the superannuation guarantee on the Government Parental Leave Payment. - 6.
 Amend the Superannuation Guarantee Legislation so that employers are obligated to make superannuation contributions during periods of paid and unpaid parental leave. - 7.
-Introduce a new entitlement to Grandparental Leave which would provide for an eligible employee to access 12 weeks flexible paid leave for each grandchild during the period up until the child is school age. - 8.
-Make any necessary amendments to the unpaid parental leave provisions in the Fair Work Act 2009 to ensure employees have access to leave to enable them to take full advantage of the government parental leave payment. - 9.
-Amend the definition of adoption under the Fair Work Act 2009 to include the placement of a child under a permanent care order. - 10.
+The employer role in the PPL Scheme should remain as currently provided for in the Act. - 8.
+The government should undertake an inquiry into the ease and accessibility of making a claim for the Government Parental Leave Payment, any barriers that exist, and the reasons why workers who are eligible are not accessing the payment. - 9.
+Introduce a new entitlement to Grandparental Leave which would provide for an eligible employee to access 12 weeks flexible paid leave for each grandchild during the period up until the child is school age. - 10.
+Amend the definition of adoption under the Fair Work Act 2009 to include the placement of a child under a permanent care order. - 11.
 Amend the Fair Work Act 2009 to recognise periods of unpaid parental leave (and any paid parental leave) as active service, for the purposes of accruing entitlements related to annual salary increments, superannuation, personal/carers leave and LSL.